linkrjr/CDVAppInfo/README.md

 ## Using the plugin ##
-The plugin creates the object `window.plugins.appInfo` which has three methods
+The plugin creates the object `window.plugins.appInfo` that makes the following three methods available:

 - version(successCallback, errorCallback) - returns the application version
 - build(successCallback, errorCallback) - returns the application build number